 The Alzheimer’s Association - Florida Gulf Coast Chapter

 The Alzheimer's Association - Florida Gulf Coast Chapter is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization.
 Programs and services are made possible through contributions from individuals, corporations and foundations.
-The Chapter uses 78% of all funds raised for programs, services and research efforts.
+The Florida Gulf Coast Chapter utilizes 80% of all funds raised for programs, services and research efforts.

 Gloria Smith, President & CEO

 Catherine Cruikshank, PhD, Regional Director of Education / Program Specialist

 Reva Revill, Program Specialist